facelessuser/pymdown-extensions/docs/src/markdown/extensions/arithmatex.md

 ## MathJax Output Format

+!!! note "Form Dropped in MathJax 3"
+    The title is a bit misleading.
+Yes, MathJax 3 dropped supporting the format as a default recognized form, but you can still use the form with MathJax 3, you just have to add a little more configuration.

+    This used to be a supported format for MathJax 2.
+It appears this form was dropped in MathJax 3.
+While it is the current default for Arithmatex, it may be relegated to a secondary option in the future.
+If this output is preferred method, setting `generic` to `#!py False` will prevent any surprises in the future if/when the default changes.

 The math equations will be wrapped in a special MathJax script tag and embedded into the HTML.
 This format does not require the `tex2jax.js` extension when setting up MathJax.
 The tag will be in the form of `#!html <script type="math/tex"></script>` for inline and `#!html <script type="math/tex; mode=display"></script>` for